Who we are

 If you are participating or attending an event we are managing or delivering, we may take images or audio-visual recordings which identify you.
 We may use those images or audio-visual recordings which identify you for promotional purposes.

-You consent to us using your personal information for sending you information, including promotional material about us, as well as the products and services of our related entities and third parties, now and in the future.
+You consent to us using your personal information for sending you information, including promotional material about us, as well as the products and services of third parties, now and in the future.
 You also consent to us sending you such information by means of direct mail, telemarketing, email, SMS and MMS messages.

 If you do not want to receive marketing information from us, you can unsubscribe in any of the following ways: by emailing us at email@example.com or by clicking on the “unsubscribe” link in an automated mailout that you have received from us.